MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 1. Copy the **azure-dev.yml** file from any azd template - for example [todo-nodejs-mongo template](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/.github/workflows/azure-dev.yml) - and paste into the `.github/workflows` directory.

 1. Run the following command to push updates to the repository.
-The GitHub Action workflow is triggered because of the update.
+The GitHub Actions workflow is triggered because of the update.

     ```bash
     azd pipeline config